ChrisWojcik/compass-compiled-comment-whitespace-fix/README.md

 }
 ```

 ARGH!!
 There's no blank line after the divider comment!
 How hideous!
+My eyes!!

 But who cares, I should minify the CSS file for production use anyway, you say.
 Yeah...I know, but maybe I don't wanna!

 ## The (Hacky) Solution
-I add this code snippet in at the bottom of my config.rb file.
+I added this code snippet in at the bottom of my config.rb file.
 Don't overwrite
 all the other options, obviously.
 This code will execute any time a stylesheet is
 compiled.
 Again, this particular snippet will only work if you use the style of
-comment divider seen above.
-It's the style used by the HTML5 Boilerplate, so you
+section divider seen above.
+It's the style used by the HTML5 Boilerplate's main
-may use it or something similar already.
+css file, so you may use it or something similar already.

 ```ruby
 on_stylesheet_saved do |file|